abhigets/java-functional-test/ReadMe.md

 ##### IDE
 We can run test using IDE as well.
 Here will consider idea intellij as example.
 ###### 1. CukeRunner + Junit
-Tool like intellij has bydefault Junit plugin preinstalled.
+Tool like intellij has by default Junit plugin pre-installed.
 So to run test do following steps
 * In project, locate CukesRunner file (src/test/java/CukesRunner.java)
 * Right click
 * Select Run CukeRunner
-* [Junit-ide-know-more] : to further customse
+* [Junit-ide-know-more] : to further customise

 ###### 2. Cucumber Intellij plugin